 - Dry or irritated sinuses

-Patients with untreated sleep apnea are at an elevated risk for high blood pressure, which in turn increases the risk of heart attack and stroke.
-So, if you’re having trouble adjusting to CPAP after your doctor diagnoses you with sleep apnea, Meadows Dental Group is here to help.
+Patients with untreated severe sleep apnea are at an elevated risk for high blood pressure, which in turn increases the risk of heart attack and stroke.
+So, if you’re having trouble adjusting to CPAP after your doctor diagnoses you with sleep apnea, Meadows Dental Group by Espire is here to offer a CPAP alternative for sleep apnea treatment.

 How Can a Dentist Help Me with Sleep Apnea?